omkaaaaaar/FastAPI/README.md

 - Starlette: Starletter anages how your API receives requests and sends back responses, used to process HTTP requests.
 - Pydantic: Pydantic is used to check if the data comingg into your API is correct and in the right format, it is used for Data Validation.

+#### Philosophy of FastAPI

+- APIs made in FastAPI will be Fast to Run
+- API building will be Fast, Fast to code